-Appletalk, Apple, Macintosh, Mac OS, Mac OS X is a registered trademark of Apple Computer, Incorporated.
+Macintosh, Mac OS, Apple, AppleTalk, EtherTalk, LaserWriter are registered trademarks of Apple Computer, Inc.

 Other product names used herein are for identification purposes only and might be trademarks of their respective companies.
 We disclaim any and all rights in those marks.